Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 Example: if your Nextor kernel is in primary slot 1, press Q to prevent it from booting.
 If you have it in slot 2-3, press F.

 * **N**: Shows the boot menu.
-This menu was introduced in Nextor 3.0, and allows to switch on and off any of the keys listed above and then proceed with the boot procedure, without having to keep keys pressed while the computer boots:
+This menu was introduced in Nextor 3.0, and allows you to switch on and off any of the keys listed above and then proceed with the boot procedure, without having to keep keys pressed while the computer boots:

 ![Nextor boot menu](img/BootMenu.png)

 If you want to completely disable all Nextor kernels, press N at boot time to show the menu, release it, and press it again.
-This is useful when the kernel ROM must be updated from an storage device controlled by a non-Nextor controller (e.g. the internal floppy disk drive).
+This is useful when the kernel ROM must be updated from a storage device controlled by a non-Nextor controller (e.g. the internal floppy disk drive).

 #### 2.10.1.
 Boot key inverters

 The Nextor kernel has two bytes, at offsets 512 and 513 in the ROM that act as _boot key inverters_.
-There's one bit assigned to each of the keys that affect the booting process (not including the slot keys), and when that bit it set, then the meaning of the key is inverted.
-For example, if the bit for the SHIFT key is pressed, then MSX-DOS drivers will be disabled unless SHIFT is pressed while booting.
+There's one bit assigned to each of the keys that affect the booting process (not including the slot keys), and when that bit is set, then the meaning of the key is inverted.
+For example, if the bit for the SHIFT key is set, then MSX-DOS drivers will be disabled unless SHIFT is pressed while booting.

 Being hardcoded values, the only way to customize them is to modify the Nextor ROM file before flashing it into your device.
 The `mknexrom` tool can be used for that, or you can do it manually using a hexadecimal editor.